-However, there are no requirements for regular inspections of existing septic systems, beyond what has been described.
-This means that most systems are never inspected again, once installed.
+There are no requirements for regular inspections of existing septic systems, beyond what has been described.
+This means that, as in most Michigan counties, most systems are never inspected again, once installed.
 If homeowners are not educated about their septic system, it is possible that they will not have it maintained properly, resulting in problems for waterways and sometimes for neighbors.
-Additionally, as we will outline in a simple analysis, aging systems have not been replaced, are probably uninspected and unmaintained, and thus are in danger of failing.
-However, even newer systems that are uninspected can need repairs, and that could mean the difference between an affordable fix and polluting Lake Charlevoix.
+Also, because there is no requirement for additional inspections, some aging systems have not been replaced, are probably uninspected and unmaintained, and thus are in danger of failing.
+However, even newer systems that are uninspected can need repairs, and that could mean the difference between an affordable fix and polluting Mullett Lake, for example.